-The chief reason people become deceived is that they refuse to exercise discernment, they refuse to test everything carefully by the Bible ALONE.
+The chief reason people become deceived is that they refuse to exercise keen spiritual discernment; they refuse to test everything carefully by the Bible ALONE.
 Proverbs 14:15 says, “The simple believeth every word: but THE PRUDENT MAN LOOKETH WELL TO HIS GOING.”
 1 Thessalonians 5:21 says, “PROVE ALL THINGS; hold fast that which is good.”
-The Apostle Paul taught that the Scriptures are able to make the man of God “perfect, throughly furnished unto all good works” (2 Timothy 3:17).
+The apostle Paul taught that the Scriptures are able to make the man of God “perfect, throughly furnished unto all good works” (2 Timothy 3:17).

 Consider the dangerous counsel of Charles and Frances (the Happy) Hunters:

 “Once you begin to walk in the supernatural you really have to be ready for anything and everything and NEVER QUESTION the way God does it! ...
 We always need to be completely open to the move of the Holy Spirit and never be so closed that we cannot see that God might possibly be doing something so fresh and new today. ...
 I have NEVER CRITICIZED ANY MINISTRY OR WORK of God!”
 (Charles and Frances Hunter, Holy Laughter, pp. 65, 103).

 This is unwise counsel.
 It sounds spiritual, perhaps, to “be completely open to the move of the Holy Spirit,” but the Hunters ignored the Scripture’s warning that the last days will be filled with spiritual delusion.